aanthonyawad/codingchallenge-backend-webapp/README.md

 The repo also contains some SQL scripts managed with Flyway, to manage our data model and contents.
 Data is stored in an in-memory H2 database which is recreated when the application starts up, so you don't need to configure anything external.

+Run it from the entry point in the class `CodingchallengeBackendWebappApplication`.

 ## What we want you to do

 You must solve a few small challenges in order to pass our test.
 In addition to doing the tasks below, we want to see that you can: